Fight over energy policy fuels Virginia election spending

 The heavy campaign spending comes ahead of next year’s legislative session, where energy issues could take center stage.

-Many of Dominion’s large customers have expressed displeasure with the company’s rates and are trying to buy their energy elsewhere.
+Many of Dominion’s large customers have expressed displeasure with the company’s rates and are trying to buy energy elsewhere.
 A group representing Amazon, Google, Walmart and other large companies announced recently that overhauling Virginia’s regulations related to buying renewable energy — regulations that Dominion helped write and has fiercely protected — was its top priority for 2020.

 Regardless of which party wins on Election Day, Dominion will still have plenty of allies in the legislature.
 Many long-serving Democrats, particularly in the Senate, have scoffed at the idea of not taking the utility’s money.